 For more choices,here is my complete list of the best drones for beginners.

-Generally speaking most beginner drones will be ok for kids as well,however, you may also want to consider these simple toy drones that can be purchased for less than $50.
+Generally speaking most beginner drones will be ok for kids as well,however, you may also want to consider these simple motion controlled toy drones that are great for kids.

 Drones For Aerial Photography